-The Hackett River property is located in Nunavut, Canada, approximately 480 km northeast of Yellowknife.
-Hackett River is a silver-rich volcanogenic massive sulphide project and is one of the largest undeveloped projects of its kind.
-The property is made up of four massive sulphide deposits that occur over a 6.6 km strike distance.
+The Hackett River property is located in Nunavut, Canada, approximately 480 km northeast of Yellowknife and 105 km south of the community of Bathurst Inlet, located on the Arctic Ocean.
+Hackett River is a silver-rich volcanogenic massive sulphide deposit within an Archean greenstone belt and the property contains four massive sulphide deposits (East Cleaver, Boot Lake, Main Zone and Jo Zone) that occur over a 6.6 km strike length.

 Sandstorm has a 2.0% NSR royalty that covers 7,141 hectares of the Hackett River property including the licenses where the mineral resources have been defined.
 Sandstorm acquired the royalty as part of a transaction with Teck Resources Ltd. in January 2016.